maartendemunck/bettersafethansorry/README.md

 Backup functions:

-- [ ] Backup files and directories, both local and remote, both native and in a docker container
+- [X] Rsync files and directories, both local and remote
 - [X] Archive files, directories and filesystems, both local and remote, both native and in a docker container
 - [X] Backup PostgreSQL databases, both local and remote, both native and in a docker container
 - [ ] Archive photos and videos to a date- and time based directory structure